BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 As a first guess, let's say a translator spends 99% of its cognitive effort thinking about how to translate, weighing tradeoffs, drafting and making decisions, while the remaining percent is used to produce the final result.
 Instead of paying for 360k tokens, we would be paying for 36M tokens!

 {{< callout note >}}
 Why 99% you may ask?
 Why not 99.999% or 98%? ~~It was revealed to me in a dream!~~ It just felt about right given my experience using coding agents at work where I estimate only 1% of my tokens are used to write the final result itself.
-You will see at the end that my estimate was not that far.
+You will see at the end that my estimate was not that far off.
 {{< /callout >}}

 Let's 100x the previous prices to account for reasoning: